do vets recommend collars or harnesses 1

 While collars have their advantages, they also come with some drawbacks.
 Here are a few disadvantages to consider:

-Collars that are not fitted properly or consistently pulled on can cause strain on the neck and throat.
-This can lead to discomfort, pain, or potential injuries, especially in dogs that have pre-existing neck issues.
+Collars that are not appropriately fitted or consistently pulled on can cause strain on the neck and throat.
+This can lead to discomfort, pain, or potential injuries, especially in dogs with pre-existing neck issues.

 Less suitable for dogs prone to tracheal collapse